SmoothCanvas/.github/profile/README.md

 <h2>🧠 Fun Idea</h2>

 <p>
-Think of FreeCanvas as a “digital infinite paper” where imagination has no limits.
+Think of FreeCanvas as a “digital infinite paper” where imagination has no limits.  to try it
+  <a href="https://lib-ecru.vercel.app>try our canvas</a>
 </p>